top of page

 The trail became surprisingly good for the next 30km, barring the usual array of potholes and ravines.
 There were several junctions where we had to make decisions.
 The GPS, paper map and Google Maps (when there was signal) frequently failed to correlate.

 Astried has a terrible sense of direction but a remarkable instinct.
 At a junction, I favoured the direction of a village visible on the GPS (not on the map or Google) and asked her feeling.
-Her gut said same and off we went.
+Her gut said the same, and off we went.
 It was astonishing how many times her intuition matched my compass.

 Winding along, we popped out of the jungle into the town of Villabouly.
 It is a mining town, evidenced by the stripped hilltops to the east.
 I wondered what Ho Chi Minh and would think of this.
 Development is pushing into the jungle for mineral and water resources, of which there appears to be plenty.